 - NLC also supports targeted incentives in the federal tax code for the location of productive enterprises in areas of longterm economic stagnation, chronic unemployment, and poverty.
-Using incentives. enterprises should be encouraged train and employ to unemployed, under-employed, and lowand moderate-income persons. - c.
+Using incentives, enterprises should be encouraged train to and employ unemployed, under-employed, and lowand moderate-income persons. - c.
 New Markets Initiative